 The domain of multimodal machine learning for medically oriented image-based clinical support has garnered increasing attention in recent years.
-This interest has been stimulated by advances in computer science architecture, the availability of vast and publicly accessible data, innovative model architectures tailored for limited datasets, and the growing demand for applications in clinical and biomedical contexts.
+This interest has been stimulated by advances in computer science architecture and computing hardware, the availability of vast and publicly accessible data, innovative model architectures tailored for limited datasets, and the growing demand for applications in clinical and biomedical contexts.
 Recent studies have showcased the ability to generate synthetic images in one modality based on another (as outlined in Section 2.3), align multiple modalities (Section 2.4), and transfer latent features from one modality to train another (Section 2.5), among other advancements.
-These developments offer a promising outlook for a field that is still in a relatively nascent stage.
-However, it is imperative to remain vigilant regarding the perpetuation of data biases and the accentuation of distributional drift to maximize the potential of these technologies.
+These developments offer a promising outlook for a field that is still relatively new.
+However, it is also imperative to remain vigilant regarding the prevention of data biases and under-representation in ML models to maximize the potential of these technologies.

 Despite these promising developments, the field faces significant hurdles, notably the lack of readily available ``big data" in the medical domain.
-For instance, the routine digitization of histopathology slides remains an unrealized goal in many healthcare facilities.
-Data sharing among medical institutions is fraught with complexity, often demanding encryption measures, and necessitates a profound understanding of de-identification, a prerequisite for the responsible sharing of patient data under HIPAA regulations.
+For instance, the routine digitization of histopathology slides remains a challenging goal in many healthcare facilities.
+Data sharing among medical institutions is fraught with challenges around appropriate procedures for the responsible sharing of patient data under institutional, national and international patient privacy regulations.